Glycerate dehydrogenase

-Thus, the two substrates of this enzyme are (R)-glycerate and NAD^{+}, whereas its 3 products are hydroxypyruvate, NADH, and H^{+}.
-However, in nature these enzymes have the ability to catalyze the reverse reaction as well.
+The two substrates of this enzyme are (R)-glyceric acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are hydroxypyruvic acid, reduced NADH, and a proton.
+These enzymes can catalyze the reverse reaction as well.
 That is, hydroxypyruvate, NADH, and H^{+} can act as the substrates while (R)-glycerate and NAD^{+} are formed as products.
 Additionally, NADPH can take the place of NADH in this reaction.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (R)-glycerate:NAD^{+} oxidoreductase.
 Other names in common use include D-glycerate dehydrogenase, and hydroxypyruvate reductase (due to the reversibility of the reaction).
 This enzyme participates in glycine, serine and threonine metabolism and glyoxylate and dicarboxylate metabolism.

 Enzyme structure

 This class of enzyme is part of a larger superfamily of enzymes known as D-2-hydroxy-acid dehydrogenases.